Case study · Solo founder · 2026

 Spency is a personal cash flow forecasting app that shows your balance for every day ahead.
 Instead of tracking every coffee or grocery, users enter income, expenses, and a daily allowance to see when they are safe and when things get tight.

 No bank connection.
 No data collection.
-CloudKit sync keeps everything in sync across your own devices.
+CloudKit sync keeps everything in sync across the user's own devices.

 Turns out I am not alone.
 In a 2025 Canadian survey, 55% said thinking about personal finances makes them anxious, and 45% find looking at bank statements unpleasant.
 Nearly half of Canadians have lost sleep due to financial worries.
 When budgeting apps demand too much effort, people churn.
 They stop using them entirely.